nextflow-io/nextflow/docs/workflow.md

 }
 ```

-The output definition must be defined after the implicit workflow.
+The output definition must be defined after the entry workflow.

 ### Publishing channels